How to do a Simple Mid-year Homeschool Assessment

 So think of doing a mid-year homeschool assessment as an antidote for “summer (home)school”!

-Keep reading to see how to do it and see how to create a form to help you do it!
+So, keep reading to see how to do it and see how to create a form to help you do it!

 How to do a homeschool evaluation graphic